SSSR-URL

 Direct Link Behavior

-@ sssr:<table>.<column> @ <row>part is ignored by URL resolution, used only for provenance when exporting, logging, or AI autonomy.
+@ sssr:<table>.<column> @ <row_id>is ignored by URL resolution and used only for audit, export, logging, and AI autonomy.

 Array-of-Refs Pattern Example: